ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 - The application's user interface is exposed through the **CustomerOrderServicesWeb** component as well, in the form of a [Dojo Toolkit](#tbd)-based JavaScript application.
 Delivering the user interface and business APIs in the same component is one major inhibitor our migration strategy will help to alleviate in the long-term.
 - Finally, there is an additional integration testing component, named **CustomerOrderServicesTest** that is built to quickly validate an application's build and deployment to a given application server.
 This test component contains both **JPA** and **JAX-RS**-based tests.

-## Building and deploying the application on WebSphere Application Server 9

 ### Step 0: Prerequisites

 The following are prerequisites for completing this tutorial: